-If you are an administrator at an ICE consortium client, you are already on your way to finding more cost-effective ways to offer your students expanded access to high quality online courses as you support your faculty’s opportunity to increase their knowledge and share their expertise.
+If you are an administrator at an OCE consortium client, you are already on your way to finding more cost-effective ways to offer your students expanded access to high quality online courses as you support your faculty’s opportunity to increase their knowledge and share their expertise.

 Student Demand for Online Courses

 The number of enrollments in online (Web-based) courses for both undergraduate and graduate education has grown at an unprecedented rate in higher education institutions across the United States over the last decade.
 In the 2014 fall term, 67 percent of all higher education students in the U.S. were taking at least one online course – a 7 percent increase over the number reported in 2012.
 The majority of students (over 85 percent) who take online courses are at the undergraduate level.
 (Babson Survey Research Group 2015).

 Like many institutions, you may be struggling to meet this demand.
 You may not have the faculty with online experience or interest in teaching online.
 You may lack the resources to develop the high quality courses with the rich media experience students are increasingly expecting.
 Your enrollments may be too low to justify the development of certain online courses in some specialty areas.
 Yet, you know that your overall demand for online courses is likely to increase, especially as the downturn in the economy results in more part-time students who are working and need the flexibility online learning provides.